- Online Training

 Definitely exaggerate the movements here to get as much rhythm, force, and steps as possible.
 This has been a really helpful tool to teach forward body lean, foot placement, and improves acceleration speeds in athletes from youth to professional levels.

-This exercise is great for getting lateral movement and can be trained fast and light or heavy and slow.
+This speed sled workout is great for getting lateral movement and can be trained fast and light or heavy and slow.
 Both ways will do wonders for the change of direction strength.
 Athletes compete in all three planes of motion so it’s always a good idea to incorporate those planes into training as well.

 Set up any kind of strap or extension handle to a sled and position the athlete leaning in the direction they want to travel.
 The athlete should be facing to the side rather than straight ahead.
 The hand closest to the sled will have the handle.
 Moving at a slight angle away from the sled, plant, and go step-by-step executing a lateral run while dragging the sled.